Post-conference Adventures

 -

-The mountain museum in Lom – 6000-year-old artifacts and Viking age artifacts that has melted out of the ice.
+The mountain museum with 6000-year-old artifacts and Viking artifacts that have melted out of the ice.

 -